Houston Drunk Driving Accident Attorneys

 - The rate of drunk driving is highest among 21 to 25-year-old individuals (23.4%).

 - About 1/3 of all drivers arrested or convicted of drunk driving are repeat offenders.

-- Almost 50% of drivers killed in crashes who tested positive for drugs also had alcohol in their system.
+- Almost 50% of drivers killed who tested positive for drugs also had alcohol in their systems.